Jonathon-A/PythonIntroductoryPrograms/README.md

 # PythonIntroductoryPrograms
-Many programs covering the functionality and syntax of basic python concepts
+Many programs covering the functionality and syntax of basic Python concepts